 -

-Prophet Ibrahim descends from Shem, the son of Nuh.
+Prophet Ibrahim [AS] descends from Shem, the son of Nuh.
 Ibrahim’s two sons, Ismail and Ishaq, continue his prophetic line.

 -